mikepk/pybald/docs/configuration.rst

 Defaults
 --------

 Pybald has a set of default configuration values that will always be used as the basis for a config.
 This allows starting a simple pybald application with very little configuration.
 The defaults are stored in the ``pybald.default`` module as a dictionary.
-This default dictionary will be combined with any user supplied values to create the final configuration.
+This default dictionary will automatically be combined with any user supplied values to create the final configuration.

 .. code-block:: pycon